 Pinch the plants back in the spring when they’re about 8 inches tall; this will promote a bushy form.
 Deadhead after their first bloom to encourage a second blooming.

-You might want to divide your painted daisies after three or four years, because they can get crowded.
+You might want to divide your plants after three or four years, because they can get crowded.

 Feed pyrethrum a balanced fertilizer monthly throughout the growing period.
 Some gardeners add a boost of phosphorous right before the bloom season to encourage profuse flowering.